oskarkraak/discord-image-sender/README.md

    the [CDK docs](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_auth)
 4. Bootstrap: `cdk bootstrap aws://ACCOUNT-NUMBER/REGION --profile YOUR-PROFILE-NAME` (PowerUserAccess is not enough since it needs to create IAM roles - Administrator Access works)
-5. Deploy: `cdk deploy --profile YOUR-PROFILE-NAME`
+5. Deploy: Run `cmd /c "cd infrastructure && cdk deploy --profile YOUR-PROFILE-NAME"` in the project root directory

 ### Later deployements

 1. `aws configure sso`.
 This opens a browser window where you log in using your programmatic access credentials.
 Back in the command line, you can skip all input prompts.
-2. `cdk deploy --profile PROFILE-NAME` where PROFILE-NAME is the name of the profile you just configured.
+2. `cmd /c "cd infrastructure && cdk deploy --profile PROFILE-NAME"` where PROFILE-NAME is the name of the profile you just configured.